Medicare Secondary Payer (MSP)

 SUBMITTING MSP CLAIMS TO MEDICARE: Medicare requires claims that report payment by a primary insurer to be submitted electronically (ANSI ASC X12N 837 format).
 If the primary insurer denied payment, your claim must be submitted to Medicare direct data entry (DDE).
 For more information, refer to the Submitting Medicare Secondary Payer (MSP) Claims and Adjustments web page.

 BILLING MSP CLAIMS TO MEDICARE: Specific data elements are required on an MSP claim to ensure correct processing and payment.
 Some of these data elements include occurrence codes, value codes, payer codes, and insurer information.
-To determine what data elements are required on your claim based on the type of MSP record, refer to the Medicare Secondary Payer (MSP) Billing & Adjustments quick resource tool.
-For information about Value Code 44 on MSP claims, refer to the Billing MSP Claims With Value Code 44 webpage.
+CGS offers the following tools to assist providers with billing appropriate MSP claims.

 SUSPENDED MSP CLAIMS - Claims/adjustments with MSP information may require Medicare staff intervention and suspend for more than 60 days.
 Providers may call the appropriate Provider Contact Center if their MSP claim has been in the same "S MXXXX" status/location for longer than 60 days.